thirajpro/thirajpro/README.md

 - 👋 Hi, I’m @thirajpro
-- 👀 I’m interested in Programming
+- 👀 I'm interested in coding.
-- 🌱 I’m currently learning Java EE
+- 🌱 I’m a freelancer.
-- 💞️ I’m looking to collaborate with with people those who are interested in software engineering industry
+- 💞️ I’m looking to collaborate with with people those who are engaged in software engineering industry.
-- 📫 How to reach me through github @thirajpro
+- 📫 Feel free to contact me!

 <!---
 thirajpro/thirajpro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.